-Bloating, excess gas, loose stools or constipation, and other digestive concerns may be telling you your body can’t break down the food you eat and properly absorb nutrients.
+Bloating, excess gas and other digestive concerns may be telling you your body can’t break down the food you eat and properly absorb nutrients.

 I believe, in many cases, this doesn’t need to happen.
 By adding digestive enzymes that your body may be lacking, you may be able to help ease occasional complaints and more fully reap the benefits of the nutrients in your food.

 The Role Digestive Enzymes Play When You Eat a Meal